rfo909/CFT/doc/Doc.md

 <int>
 12
 ```
-## Show your functions
+# Show your functions

-List the functions that you have defined by typing
+List all functions in current script

 ```
 $ ?